yangjenny/BiasMitigationRL/README.md

-# Deep Reinforcement Learning for Bias Mitigation
+# Reinforcement Learning for Bias Mitigation

 This repository hosts the version of the code used for the publication ["Algorithmic Fairness and Bias Mitigation for Clinical Machine Learning: A New Utility for Deep Reinforcement Learning"](https://www.medrxiv.org/content/10.1101/2022.06.24.22276853v1).